tlswg/tls-key-update/draft-tschofenig-tls-extended-key-update.md

   are determined by the specified group and its corresponding definition.
 The structures are defined in {{I-D.ietf-tls-rfc8446bis}}.

 status:  Response to ExtendedKeyUpdateRequest.
-This status field allows responder to decline Extended Key Update Request without terminating TLS connection with a fatal Alert.
+This status field indicates whether responder accepted or declined Extended Key Update Request.

+delay:  Delay in seconds for the initiator to retry the request.

 There are three rejection reasons defined:

-1. `rate_limited`: request was declined temporarily as responder is too busy.
+1. `retry`: request was declined temporarily as responder is too busy.
-Initiator SHOULD retry after a delay.
+In this case ExtendedKeyUpdateResponse contains delay in seconds for initiator to retry.
+Initiator MUST NOT retry within this interval and SHOULD retry after it lapsed.
 Note that responder MAY apply an overall rate limit to extended key update that would not be specific to given TLS session.
 If initiator cannot proceed without immediate Extended Key Update it should terminate the connection with TLS alert "extended_key_update_required" (alert number TBD).

 2. `rejected`: request was declined permanently.
 Initiator MUST NOT retry and if it cannot proceed without Extended Key Update it should terminate the